solliancenet/tech-immersion-data-ai/day1-exp1/README.md

     ![The ContosoAutoDW database and New Query menu item are highlighted.](media/ssms-contosoautodw-new-query.png 'New Query')

-3. Add a dynamic data mask to the existing `Dimension.Customer.Postal Code` field by pasting the below query into the new query window:
+3. Add a dynamic data mask to the existing `Dimension.Customer.Postal Code` field by pasting the below query into the new query window.
+Replace `YOUR_UNIQUE_IDENTIFIER` with the unique identifier assigned to you for this lab so you modify just your copy of the table:

     ```sql
-    ALTER TABLE Dimension.Customer
+    ALTER TABLE Dimension.Customer_YOUR_UNIQUE_IDENTIFIER
     ALTER COLUMN [Postal Code] ADD MASKED WITH (FUNCTION = 'partial(2,"XXX",0)');
     ```